differentpla-net/differentpla-net.github.io/_posts/2024/2024-01-03-gen-statem-async-init.md

 - If your process is being started from a supervisor, the supervisor will be unable to handle any messages until `init/1` completes.
 This will result in calls such as `supervisor:which_children/1` blocking, or delays in restarting other supervised processes.
-- If you want to start a number of server processes, they'll be initialised sequentially, rather than in parallel.
+- If you want to start a number of processes, they'll be initialised sequentially, rather than in parallel.
 This can result in slow startup for your application.

 Here are a few ways to mitigate the problem.
 They're not all appropriate for all situations.